The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 She had 28 hours weekly available after delegation.
 The constraint wasn’t time—it was permission.

 Her team waited for her to green-light everything.
-She’d successfully delegated execution but kept all initiation authority.
-Nothing started without her explicit approval.
+She’d successfully delegated execution but kept all initiation authority, so nothing started without her explicit approval.

-We changed the model: gave her marketing lead a $2,000/month experiment budget and full authority to test campaigns, measure results, and scale winners.
-Only rule: report results monthly, get approval to scale beyond $5K/month spend.
+We changed the model and gave her marketing lead a $2,000/month experiment budget with full authority to test campaigns, measure results, and scale winners.

 Revenue: $58K → $67.6K over 90 days from removing herself as growth bottleneck.